The Norwegian government has spent the huge subsidies for electric cars not only in an environmentally but also socially misguided way.

 In fact, the external costs of road transport are huge in all member states: according to the study, the car costs not covered by their users in Europe range widely: from zero in Denmark to 84 per cent in Luxembourg; in the UK they constitute 64 per cent.

-External costs of transport are the costs that are incurred by transport users and are covered by them – at least not directly.
+External costs of transport are the costs that are incurred by transport users and are not covered by them – at least not directly.
 They include, among others, the environmental costs.

 Sufficient